cferdinandi/reef-js/content/_index.md

 ## Features

-- Weighs just 2.3kb (minified and gzipped) with zero dependencies.
+- Weighs just 2.4kb (minified and gzipped) with zero dependencies.
 - Simple templating with JavaScript strings or template literals.
-- Load it with a `<script>` element&mdash;no command line or transpiling required.
+- Load it with a `<script>` element or ES module import&mdash;no command line or transpiling required.
-- Updates only the parts of the DOM that have changed.
-Keep those form fields in focus!
+- Uses DOM diffing to update only the things that have changed.
 - Automatically encodes markup in your data to protect you from cross-site scripting (XSS) attacks.
 - Work with native JavaScript methods and browser APIs instead of custom methods and pseudo-languages.
 - Supported all the way back to IE9.